Somatic Food Freedom & Nervous System Healing for Women

 As the body becomes a place that feels more possible to be in, the relationship with food often begins to shift alongside it.

-Eating tends to feel less charged, and less driven by urgency.
-There is more space to notice what is happening inside, and more capacity to stay with yourself in those moments without needing to immediately move away.
+Eating tends to feel less charged and less driven by urgency.
+There is more space to notice what is happening inside you, and more capacity to stay with yourself in those moments without immediately needing to move away.

 Ways to BeginÂ